What Is an EVM? The Basics of Electronic Voting Machines

 Different Types of Electronic Voting Machines

-Two types of electronic voting equipment exist Direct recording electronic (DRE) and Optical Scanning machines.
+Two types of electronic voting equipment exist: Direct recording electronic (DRE) and Optical Scanning machines.

 Direct Recording Machines (DRE)